DARPA-CRITICALMAAS/ta1_integration/docs/pages/system_setup.md

    2. `curl https://raw.githubusercontent.com/DARPA-CRITICALMAAS/ta1_integration/main/ops/ilaws_config.yml > ilaws_config.yml`
 5. Edit `config.yml` to provide your own EC2 key pair name, a project name (any short string), and an owner name (any short string).
 You can also change the instance type, aws region, etc., in this file if you need to.
+Section 3.1 in [README.md](https://bitbucket.org/inferlink/ilaws/src/main/) shows how to create your EC2 key pair.
 6. Start the instance, using any short string to name your stack (e.g. "ta1_test"):
     ```
    python -m ilaws create --stack-name YOUR_STACK_NAME --config-file ./ilaws_config.yml